 You definitely didn’t forget that it was your best friend’s birthday today, and you definitely already made a restaurant reservation.
-For the ultimate last minute dinner that totally looks planned, book a table at Alimento.
+Right?
+For the ultimate last-minute dinner that totally looks planned, book a table at Alimento.
 This Italian restaurant is right by the Silver Lake reservoir, and from the outside looks like a charming neighborhood standby.
 But it’s actually a more upscale place, with an excellent wine list and a menu full of phenomenal Italian food.
 It has so much going for it that your best friend will assume you spent ages looking for the perfect restaurant for her.
 Which you definitely did.

-Second dates are tricky - you liked the person enough to at least see them again, but there’s also a good chance this person will casually bring up their belief in chemtrails and you’ll need to cut the night short.
-So if you’re ever planning an early-in-the-game date, goad to Same Same.
+Second dates are tricky - you like the person enough to at least see them again, but there’s also a good chance this person will casually bring up their belief in chemtrails and you’ll need to cut the night short.
+So if you’re ever planning an early-in-the-game date, go to Same Same.
 This Silver Lake spot is the wine bar/Thai restaurant mashup ideal for casual dates - you can start out at the bar drinking wine, and if things go well, you can move to a table and share some khao soi.
 But if a plane flies overhead and your date holds their breath, you can easily down your wine and leave without any mention of getting food.

 This Burmese spot looks like a low-key version of those pop-up “museums” that are basically just different rooms you can photograph yourself in.
 There’s a patterned wall, some neon furniture, and a unicorn head - in other words, it doesn’t exactly scream “great midweek dinner option.”
 But that’s exactly what it is.
 Eccentric atmosphere aside, the Burmese food at Daw Yee is the reason to go.
 Get the tea leaf salad, the tofu sticks, and the Ohnoh noodles.